Graph Signal Processing for Global Stock Market Realized Volatility Forecasting: Experiments

 \subsection{Model Evaluation Tools}

-Various evaluation criteria are applied to evaluate the effectiveness of the proposed models.
+Various evaluation criteria are applied to evaluate the effectiveness of the proposed model.
 The evaluation process is conducted on an index-wise basis, as different markets operate under different economic conditions and investor behaviors.
-Especially, the accuracy of out-of-sample RV forecasts is measured through the commonly used Mean Absolute Error (MAE, calculation detail to be shown in the following Section \ref{sec:Experiment_Results}).
-In addition, the Model Confidence Set (MCS) test \citep{Hansen2011} and the Diebold-Mariano (DM) test \citep{Diebold2002} are applied to compare the accuracy of out-of-sample forecasts between the proposed models and baseline models to assess whether the improvement is significant or not.
-Similar to the input settings of the HAR models, the out-of-sample forecasting windows are set as $H = 1, 5, 22$, corresponding to the short-term (daily), mid-term (weekly) and long-term (monthly) forecasting.\\
+Especially, the accuracy of out-of-sample RV forecasts is measured through the commonly used Mean Squared Error (MSE) and Mean Absolute Error (MAE) criteria.
+Their calculation detail are shown in Equation \eqref{MSE_MAE_loss_cal} in Section \ref{sec:Main_Experiment_Results}.
+Both evaluation criteria are employed to ensure that the models perform consistently, thereby providing a more robust assessment of their forecast accuracy.
+In addition, the Model Confidence Set (MCS, \citealt{Hansen2011}) test is applied to evaluate all tested models to determine a subset of models that have statistically superior forecasting accuracy (based on MSE or MAE) for each stock market index.
+Similar to the input settings of the HAR models, the forecasting windows are set as $h = 1, 5, 22$, corresponding to the short-term (daily), mid-term (weekly) and long-term (monthly) forecasting.
+The software and hardware configurations are: \begin{itemize} \item Software: Python 3.10.14; NumPy 1.26.4; Statsmodels 0.14.2; PyTorch 2.2.2+cu121. \item Hardware: Operating system: Windows 11; CPU: 13th Gen Intel(R) Core(TM) i9-13900HX; GPU: NVIDIA GeForce RTX 4080 Laptop GPU. \end{itemize}